mholla/astrocytes_pushing_pulling/README.md

 The python script to postprocess the .csv files, can be run on your preferred python IDE or on the terminal as

     ./<script_name>.py

+### Note: Install the python dependencies if needed

+The python libraries mentioned in `python_requirements.txt` can be installed on your machine by going to the terminal and running the following command
+    python -m pip install -r python_requirements.txt

 ## Authors